mafzaldev/git-bird/README.md

-## GitWhisperer
+## GitBird

-The GitWhisperer is a tool designed to help developers generate meaningful and descriptive commit messages using AI models like ChatGPT and Gemini.
-By analyzing the staged changes in your Git repository, GitWhisperer provides commit message suggestions that can be selected and used directly.
+The GitBird is a tool designed to help developers generate meaningful and descriptive commit messages using AI models like ChatGPT and Gemini.
+By analyzing the staged changes in your Git repository, GitBird provides commit message suggestions that can be selected and used directly.

 ### Features